Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/04_perfect_alex.en.md

         making it harder to tell where to stop.
 By using the SW position, the movement now becomes lateral, so the light pillars are less likely to obstruct players' vision.</li>
-        <li>Because the party will dodge the Exaflares from marker-to-marker,
-        using the center also gives the illusion that the center of the arena to the east marker (or vice versa) is a viable dodge, while the party will <em>never</em> dodge Exatrines that way in reality.
-Putting a marker to the SW puts the Exatrine positions along a single line, lowering the chance of such an accident.</li>
       </ul>
     </td>
   </tr>